Back to blogs

 Table of contents

-In 2025, crypto-backed loans have matured into a core part of many investors’ financial strategies.
-With Bitcoin, Ethereum, and other digital assets regaining momentum, more borrowers are looking to access liquidity without triggering taxable events or selling off their holdings.
+In 2026, crypto-backed loans have matured into a core part of many investors' financial strategies.
+With Bitcoin, Ethereum, and other digital assets maintaining strong momentum, more borrowers are looking to access liquidity without triggering taxable events or selling off their holdings.

-But as the crypto lending space grows, so does the complexity.
-Loan terms, rates, fees, collateral handling, and even risk models can vary widely from one lender to the next.
-For borrowers, understanding these differences is key—not just to getting the lowest rate, but to ensuring their assets are protected throughout the life of the loan.
+The crypto lending space has also grown more competitive.
+Rates have improved significantly across the board since 2025, with several platforms now offering starting APRs under 10%.
+But as options multiply, so does the complexity.
+Loan terms, rates, fees, collateral handling, and risk models can vary widely from one lender to the next.
+Understanding these differences is key -- not just to getting the lowest rate, but to ensuring your assets are protected throughout the life of the loan.

 In this guide, we break down the key players in the U.S. crypto loan space: Milo, Ledn, Nexo, Unchained Capital, Arch, and Strike, comparing how they stack up on the features that matter most.